joshbegley/nyt-latest/README.md

 **Trump Led From Briefing Room After Shooting Outside White House**\
 `The Secret Service stopped President Trump in the middle of his daily coronavirus briefing and led him to the Oval Office.
-He returned several minutes later, and said there had been a shooting outside.`\
+He returned several minutes later, and said there had been a shooting nearby.`\
 https://nytimes.com/2020/08/10/sports/trump-white-house-shooting.html?searchResultPosition=1

 **Bolivia Protests Rattle Political Truce as Military Mobilized**\